howardwu/IPFS-Ethereum-Storage/README.md

  * [eris](https://github.com/eris-ltd/eris) - An application platform for building, testing, maintaining, and operating applications built to run on an ecosystem level.
  * [uport](https://www.uport.me) - A mobile, self-sovereign identity and key management system, built on the Ethereum blockchain.
- * [js-deflate](https://github.com/dankogai/js-deflate) for gzipping of data to make it fit in URLs
+ * [js-deflate](https://github.com/dankogai/js-deflate) - Gzipping of data to make it fit in URLs

 ## Acknowledgement